Veeam ONE can be licensed in two ways: per-socket and per-instance.

 - Computers protected with Veeam Agent for Windows or Veeam Agent for Linux that are managed by Veeam Backup & Replication servers that you connect to Veeam ONE.

 The number of instances consumed by a managed computer depends on the mode in which the Veeam Agent job operates.
 For details on Veeam Agent licensing coefficients, see https://vee.am/licensing-policy.

 To provide more flexibility and introduce a trial period for object management, Veeam ONE offers the concept of New objects for Rental licenses.
 New objects are objects that were discovered within the current calendar month.
 New objects are tracked separately.
-The Used instances license counter reflects the number of instances required for the new objects, that is the number of new objects multiplied by the object coefficient.
+The Used points license counter reflects the number of points required for the new objects, that is the number of new objects multiplied by the object coefficient.